The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 If you wish to have a romantic private tour on a sailing boat it is also available.
 You should either ask the reception of your hotel or check out at the Jolly Harbour or English Harbour Marina office.

-They will definitely put you in contact with a private operator.
+They will put you in contact with a private operator.

 6. Visit the donkey sanctuary